MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 </pre>
 </table>

-* If you require the best query time performance, but can sacrifice some data freshness, always use the [materialized_view() function](materialized-view-query.md#materialized_view-function).
+* If you require the best query time performance, but can sacrifice some data freshness, use the [materialized_view() function](../../query/materializedviewfunction.md).

 ## .alter materialized-view